 This is top layer and contains all the android applications.
 The android applications may be core apps or built by the user.
 Some core apps may be for Email, Messaging, calendars etc. This app does not have a special priority from the app that user choose to install.
 User can choose any app to send email of his/her own choice.

 Android is an open source, Linux-based software stack created for a wide array of devices and form factors.
 Basically, android architecture is divided into various sections.
-We have tried to explain each sections clearly.
+We have tried to explain each sections in android architecture clearly.
 If you find any difficulty, please let me know in comment section.